atl-jugheads/atl-jugheads.github.io/readme.md

 # [Atlanta Jupyter User Group Meeting]()

-Atlanta Jupyter User Group Meeting are local Atlanta conferences orbiting the [Project Jupyter](http://jupyter.org/).
+The __Atlanta Jupyter User Group__ is a local community of designers, developers and scientists using [Jupyter](http://jupyter.org/) notebooks.
 These extremely afforable events will host 40-50 Jupyter users from the nearby Atlanta Metro Area.
 They will attract designers, developers, and scientists solving problems in applications that include:

 - Education and training
 - Public health, medicine, and bioinformatics